hands-on-tech/hands-on-tech.github.io/_drafts/cassandra-jpa-example.markdown

     }
 }
 ```
-***Code:** Configurations to set tests characteristics.*
+***Code:** Main program to run the tests for each JPA library.*

 ## Configurations implementation

-The following configurations are required:
+The following configurations are required to connect with the Apache Cassandra server and configure the tests properly:
-- "EXAMPLE_KAFKA_SERVER": Kafka server connection string to send and receive messages;
+- "EXAMPLE_CASSANDRA_HOST" and "EXAMPLE_CASSANDRA_PORT": Cassandra host and port;
+- "EXAMPLE_OPERATIONS": number of operations to run;
+- "EXAMPLE_REPETITIONS": number of times to repeat operations execution and average values;
-- "EXAMPLE_KAFKA_TOPIC": name of the Kafka topic to send and receive messages;
+- "EXAMPLE_CYCLES": number of times to repeat tests execution and average values.
-- "EXAMPLE_ZOOKEEPER_SERVER": Zookeeper server connection string to create Kafka topic.

 Such configurations will be loaded from environment variables using the Commons class, which assumes default values if no environment variables are defined.

-- iterations
-- repetitions
-- UUIDs
+Moreover, unique identifiers are also generated to perform each operation using an UUID that was never used before, creating `EXAMPLE_OPERATIONS*EXAMPLE_REPETITIONS` unique identifiers.

 ```java
 public final static int OPERATIONS = System.getenv("EXAMPLE_OPERATIONS") != null ?